-The Gloucester County WDB will work to reach out to small businesses around the County.
-Small business is the backbone of Gloucester County's Economy and makes up 93% of all businesses in the County.
-Today there are over 9,700 companies in Gloucester County with 20 or fewer employees.
-Small business is a key sector making up a significant proportion of employment.
-A majority of board members of the Gloucester County WDB are small business people.
+The South Jersey Workforce Collaborative member WDBs will work to reach out to small businesses around the region.
+Small business is a key sector making up a significant proportion of employment, with 87.8% of firms in the Region having fewer than 20 workers.
+A majority of board members of the LWDBs are small business people.
 They are very involved in guiding the work and have a commitment to the role small business plays.
 They are very aware of some challenges common to many, though not all, small businesses, such as:

-- Lacking extensive HR divisions, often not having an HR staff at all businesses; - Challenges negotiating the administrative requirements of some publicly funded programs, such as completing OJT and IWT agreements; - Challenges in filling vacancies and instituting succession plans to maintain appropriate staffing levels.
+- Lacking extensive HR divisions, often not having an HR staff at all businesses; - Challenges negotiating the administrative requirements of some publicly funded programs, such as completing OJT agreements; - Challenges in filling vacancies and instituting succession plans to maintain appropriate staffing levels.

-As a result of these challenges, small businesses often use local workforce development services more than large corporations, in particular, HR consulting work.
-The GCWDB is committed to providing this service and candidate assessment/referral services to our small businesses.
+As a result of these challenges, small businesses often use local workforce development services more than large corporations, and in particular, HR consulting work.
+The South Jersey Workforce Collaborative is committed to providing this service and candidate assessment/referral services to our small businesses.

-INTEGRATING ONE-STOP CENTER PARTNERS, PROGRAMS AND SERVICES ACROSS THE SOUTH JERSEY REGION AND LOCAL AREA
+INTEGRATING ONE-STOP CENTER PARTNERS, PROGRAMS AND SERVICES ACROSS THE SOUTH JERSEY REGION